sachinsaitej7/interview/README.md

 1. Favorite feature.
     1. [Backend] Expose functionality to favorite a movie. (keep favorites in memory)
     2. [Frontend] Show "star" icon to enable favorite.
+    3. note: You can assume that the favoriting is a global feature. no need to worry about user authentication.
 2. Make the front page look pretty.
     1. Get caraousel working. https://preline.co/docs/carousel.html
     2. Make Plot show up on hover. (extra points: after 500ms delay)